stevefarra/ec-stingy/algorithm/README.md

 We'll start by using the recursive definition of the moving average filter:
 $$\text{MA}(x[i],R):=\text{MA}(x[i-1],R)+\frac{1}{2R+1}\biggl(x[i+R]-x[i-(R+1)]\biggr)$$

 This is a lot more efficient, but still requires the first $2R+1$ outputs to be computed before the outputs are valid, so we use an accumulator to incrementally compute the average before "turning on" the subsequent filter.
 Also note that the centering of the window is irrelevant, and only the number of samples read must be kept track of.
-This gives us the following pseudocode:
+This leads to the following pseudocode:
 ```
 macro window(R)
     2 * R + 1